DiegoDkSanchez/Applaudo-s-Code-Challenge-Android/README.md

 # Applaudo-s-Code-Challenge-Android

 This is a App make with Kotlin android native
-Use MVVM architecture model with dependencies inyection Libraries used:
+Use MVVM architecture model with dependencies inyection.
+Libraries used:

 Navigation Component(JetPack)